vanphan24/cluster-peering-failover-demo/README.md

 # cluster-peering-failover-demo

-This demo will showcase teh ability to failover services between two Consul datacenters that have been connected via Cluster peering.
+This demo will showcase the ability to failover services between two Consul datacenters (dc1 and dc2) that have been connected via Cluster peering.
-We will deploy the counting app where dashboard service will connect to the upstream counting service.
+We will deploy a counting app where a dashboard service will connect to the upstream counting service.
 Both services will reside on dc1.

-We will have another counting service running on dc2.
+We will have another instance of the counting service running on dc2.
 We will similate a failure of the counting service on dc1 by taking down the whole counting service deployment.

-We will then observe that the dashboard will failover to the counting service residing on dc2.
+We will then observe how the dashboard will failover to the counting service residing on dc2.

 ![alt text](https://github.com/vanphan24/cluster-peering-demo/blob/main/images/Screen%20Shot%202022-08-18%20at%2010.40.40%20AM.png "Cluster Peering Demo")